thcipriani/train-stats/README.md

 plt.show()
 ```

-    /usr/lib/python3/dist-packages/seaborn/categorical.py:1296: UserWarning: 56.9% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
-      warnings.warn(msg, UserWarning)
-    /usr/lib/python3/dist-packages/seaborn/categorical.py:1296: UserWarning: 54.6% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
-      warnings.warn(msg, UserWarning)
-    /usr/lib/python3/dist-packages/seaborn/categorical.py:1296: UserWarning: 59.8% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /usr/lib/python3/dist-packages/seaborn/categorical.py:1296: UserWarning: 8.0% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)